 As resistance develops, the optimal QoI dose increases initially.
 The rate of increase in the optimal dose is higher in the risk averse case than in the mean economic gain case.
 The increase in the optimal total dose in the application programme is much smaller in the mixture than with solo use.
 After 2003-2004, resistance had increased to such a high frequency of highly insensitive strains that the cost effectiveness of the fungicide is compromised.
 This results in a sharply decreasing optimal dose and after 2006 not using the fungicide for control of STB is the most cost effective.

 DMI: The decrease of the curvature parameter and the increase of the asymptote of the prothioconazole dose response curves is more gradual than those of azoxystobin (Figure 2).
-The decrease of the curvature parameter from a value of around 4 to around 1 took 5 years for azoxystobin and 11 years for prothioconazole.
+The decrease of the curvature parameter from a value of around 4 to around 1 took 5 years for azoxysrtobin and 11 years for prothioconazole.
 A similar difference in the rate of change is seen in the asymptote, with an increase in azoxystobin from 0.4 to 0.8 in 10 years, and an increase from 0.2 to 0.4 taking 18 years in prothioconazole.

 The optimal total dose increases when resistance develops (Figure 3).
 As for azoxystobin the optimal dose increases more sharply in the risk averse case and the increase in optimal dose is considerably smaller in the case where mixtures were included in the calculations.
 The treatment programme with the optimal total dose has two applications in most cases.
 The exception is in the risk averse, solo use case, where after 2005 a three applications treatment programme becomes optimal.